ShaynaSingh/Assessment-Solidity/README.md

-# Token Creation - Smart Contract
+# Token Creation - A Smart Contract

 This Solidity program is a simple "Token Creation" program that demonstrates the basic syntax and functionality of the Solidity programming language.